The Native Addictions Council of Manitoba is located at:160 Salter Street

 In 1984, NACM acquired a building at 160 Salter Street in Winnipeg.
 The new accommodations provided for more office space, recreational facilities for clientele, meeting rooms and room for more programs.
 The Pritchard House Treatment Program relocated to the new facilities in 1985 when renovations were complete.

-Through the years NACM has kept up with the changing face of addictions.
+Through the years, NACM has kept up with the changing face of addictions.
 In addition to Alcohol, the use of recreational and street drugs also became prevalent.
-Studies showed that for many individuals there were also cross-addictions to consider in treatment.
+Both studies and experience were showing us that for many individuals there were also cross-addictions to consider in treatment.
 Besides Alcohol, Cannabis, Cocaine, Opioids, Hallucinogens, Inhalants, Tobacco and Amphetamines, other addictive substances and behaviours need to be taken into account as well.
 To more accurately reflect its programs and clientele, NACM officially changed its name to the “Native Addictions Council of Manitoba” in 1994.